robinst/pict-rs/README.md

 Feel free to open issues for anything you find an issue with.
 Please note that any contributed code will be licensed under the AGPLv3.

 ## FAQ
+### Question: Is pict-rs stateless
+Answer: No. pict-rs relies on an embedded key-value store called `sled` to store metadata about uploaded media.
+This database maintains a set of files on the local disk and cannot be configured to use a network.

+### Question: Can I use a different database with pict-rs
+Answer: No. Currently pict-rs only supports the embedded key-value store called `sled`.
+In the future, I would like to support `Postgres` and `BonsaiDB`, but I am currently not offering a timeline on support.
+If you care about this and are a rust developer, I would accept changes.

+### Question: How can I submit changes
+Answer: If you would like to contribute to pict-rs, you can push your code to a public git host of your choice and let me know you did so via matrix or email.
+I can pull and merge your changes into this repository from there.

+Alternatively, you are welcome to email me a patch that I can apply.

+I will not be creating additional accounts on my forgejo server, sorry not sorry.

 ### Question: I want to configure it with yaml instead of toml
 Answer: That's not a question, but you can configure pict-rs with json, hjson, yaml, ini, or toml.
 Writing configs in other formats is left as an exercise to the reader.

+### Question: How do I donate to pict-rs
+Answer: You don't.
+I get paid by having a job where I do other stuff.
+Don't give me money that I don't need.

 ## License